IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 NOTE 1: ACCOUNTING PRINCIPLES (extract)

-1.2 Use of judgment and estimates (extract)
+1.3 Use of judgment and estimates (extract)

-Judgements and estimates made in assessing the impact of climate change and the transition to a low carbon economy
+Judgments and estimates made in assessing the impact of climate change and the transition to a low carbon economy

-• Property, plant and equipment: Considering the expected date of retirement of some assets in particular certain blast furnaces, basic oxygen furnaces, sinter plants and coke plants following investments in low-carbon steelmaking technologies, the Company decreased estimates of residual useful lives of such items of property, plant and equipment for its flat carbon operations in the EU and in Canada.
+• Property, plant and equipment: Considering the expected date of retirement of some assets in particular certain blast furnaces, basic oxygen furnaces, sinter plants and coke plants following investments in low-carbon steelmaking technologies, the Company decreased estimates of residual useful lives of such items of property, plant and equipment for its flat steel operations in the EU and in Canada.

 • Decommissioning costs: Over the next ten years, the retirement of certain above-mentioned assets in the context of the transition to low-carbon steelmaking infrastructures may lead to certain decommissioning costs.
 The Company considered such costs in its value in use calculations but it has not recognized decommissioning provisions related to decarbonization as the obligating event has not occurred yet.
 Decommissioning cost estimates are based on the known regulatory and external environment.
 These cost estimates may change in the future including as a result of the transition to a lower carbon economy.